joelters/ML/README.md

 FVest and MLest. modest estimates only the model of the chosen Machine Learner.
 FVest takes a model and gives the predicted fitted values for new features of choice.
 MLest combines both functions but only computes fitted values of the same observations used to build the model.
+The package includes a survey with income and circumstances for Madrid in 2018 (from Encuesta de Condiciones de vida (ECV) 2019).

 ## Installation